Where to Go Fly Fishing in Washington in the Month of June

 Trout

-The Yakima River is currently running just over 1900 cfs at the moment and that is a very good fishing level for this time of year.
-Rafts, pontoon boats, or drift boats are all appropriate for floating the Yak.
+The Yakima River is currently running just 1590 cfs at the moment and that is a very good fishing level for this time of year.
+Rafts, pontoon boats, or drift boats are all appropriate for floating the Yak and it is still low enough that walking and wading the shoreline is certainly an option.
 Boats can be rented or hire a guide from our friends at the Worley Bugger fly shop in Ellensburg for a great day on the water.
 Golden Stones, Pale Morning Dun mayflies, possibly Salmonflies will still be around, and various caddis are at the top of the menu for June.
 Top dry flies to have on hand are the Chubby Chernobyl – Gold, Henry’s Fork Stone – Gold, Morrish May Day – PMD, Film Critic – PMD, X-Caddis – Olive.
 Top nymphs would include Pat’s Rubber Legs – Golden, Tungstone – Golden, Psycho Prince – Dirty Pink, Yeager’s Crack Back PMD, and Graphic Caddis – Olive.
 Also, don’t forget to take a few Gummy Worms if we get a hard rain and streamers can be good all year long.

 Lakes with Selective Gear regulations are the most popular with fly anglers because there is usually less fishing pressure, there are usually higher populations of trout, and there are usually larger trout.